dustymabe/vagrant-sshfs/test/libvirt/README.txt

     the vagrant-sshfs line in Gemfile because it errored out complaining about it being defined twice.
 Running with 1.12.5 works fine.
+[2] because of [1] need to use this instead:
+      gem install bundler --version 1.12.5